syncfusion-content/wpf-docs/wpf/PropertyGrid/CategoryEditor-support.md

 If user want to display some related properties under the specific Category, you can do it by the `CategoryEditor`.
 You can add any number of `CategoryEditors`.
 You must add property names in the `CategoryEditor.Properties` collection which are need to be categorized in the same category.
 Using the `CategoryEditor.EditorTemplate`, you can create the own template for the Categorized properties.
 To display the `CategoryEditor`, you need the enable the [EnableGrouping](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~EnableGrouping.html) property as `true`.

-a) `ColorEdit` control visibilty converter for the CategoryEditor template
+a) `ColorEdit` control visibility converter for the CategoryEditor template

 {% tabs %}
 {% highlight C# %}